Where to Find Cooked Porkchop in Minecraft

 Where to Find Cooked Porkchop

-Cooked Porkchop can turn up across Plains, Forest, Taiga, Savanna, and Meadow, so the search area spans more than one place depending on which method you use.
+Cooked Porkchop can turn up across Plains, Forest, Taiga, Savanna, and Meadow, so 5 places carry Cooked Porkchop and the method you pick decides which one you visit.
 Pigs spawn in most grassy biomes and can be bred with Carrots, Potatoes, or Beetroot.
 Hoglins in Crimson Forest biomes provide more porkchops per kill than pigs.
-The main non-crafting route is collecting it as a mob drop.
+Without a recipe in hand, getting Cooked Porkchop comes down to collecting it as a mob drop.

 Biomes & Dimensions